-The Musical Explorers application period opens Wednesday, April 19, 2017 and closes on Thursday, May 25, 2017.
-Interested teachers can complete an application by clicking the red “Apply Now” button.
-Accepted schools will receive Registration links on Thursday, June 1, 2017, where teachers will select their preferred concert date and time.
+The Musical Explorers application period opens mid-April and closes at the end of May.
+Interested teachers can complete an application by clicking the “Apply Now” button.
+Accepted schools will receive Registration links at the beginning of June, where teachers will select their preferred concert date and time.

 No. Musical Explorers is a yearlong program and participation in both semesters is required.

 How many teachers can sign up for Musical Explorers through the online application?

 If there are multiple teachers at one school who are interested in implementing the curriculum, you must select ONE teacher to act as that school’s primary contact.
 That individual will complete the application and, if accepted, will be responsible for maintaining regular communication with Carnegie Hall staff throughout the year.
 All teachers implementing the program directly with students are considered participating teachers, and must attend the required professional development workshops, as well as the concert.